 Aim of yoga

 When the water is still in the lake, you can see deep inside to the bottom.
 This wont be possible if the surface is shaky by waves.
-We practise Yoga to make our mind steady and still, having no thought or desires, so one can see the "self".
+We practise Yoga to make our mind steady and still, having no thoughts or desires, so one can see the "self".
 This is the aim of yoga.

 Message of Yoga

 The message of yoga is to know our true nature, which is joy and is eternal (Permanent, endless, unending, everlasting).